 At the start of each school year the 5 rocket groups vote for two pupils from Year 5 and Year 6 who will represent them on our school council which we call the Brainwaves.
-This group meets each week and coordinates a range of fundraising ideas and projects, e.g. taking a lead on friendship week, designing the playground charter and organising 'walk to school week'.
+This group meets each week and coordinates a range of fundraising ideas and school projects, e.g. taking a lead on friendship week, designing the playground charter, organising 'walk to school week' and coordinating our recycling initiative.